Igor Abramovych: Political career

 In the 2019 parliamentary elections, Igor Abramovych was elected as People's Deputy of Ukraine from «Opposition Platform — For Life» (OPFL) party, under #14.

 After being elected to Verkhovna Rada of the 9th Convocation Igor Abramovych was appointed as Deputy Chairman of the Committee on Finance, Tax and Customs Policy.
+Igor Abramovych was a member of the eponymous parliamentary faction.
+He participated as a member of the interparliamentary relations groups with the many countries, including United States, the United Kingdom, the United Arab Emirates, Switzerland, Germany, France, and Austria, promoting dialogue, strengthening bilateral ties, and fostering cooperation in political, economic, and cultural spheres.

 On 24 February 2022, the first day of the Russian invasion of Ukraine, Abramovych announced he had resigned from the OPFL.

-From 24 February 2022 to 1 June 2022 Abramovych missed all parliamentary sessions.
-According to the Ukrainian online newspaper Ukrainska Pravda Abramovych stayed in France during this period, and only returned to Ukraine in January 2023.

 On 22 May 2022 Abramovych became co-chairman of the deputy group "Restoration of Ukraine".

-On February 6, 2023 Abramovych asked parliament to withdraw his mandate.
+On February 6, 2023, Abramovych asked parliament to withdraw his mandate.
 He was officially deprived of his parliamentary seat by parliament on the same day.

 Legislative activity

-According to the information of “Slovo I Delo”agency, Abramovych was on the top of the list of the most active deputies of the OPFL party.
+According to the information of “Slovo I Delo” agency, Abramovych was on the top of the list of the most active deputies of the OPFL party.
 He left the party 24 February 2022.

 Abramovych is a co-author of nearly 100 legislative initiatives concerning issues of corporate raiding, relieving fiscal pressure on small business, social security (particularly, increasing of state aid amount after the birth of a child and its differentiation for the second, third and following children, VAT cancellation for socially significant goods for citizens entitled to benefits, increasing of minimum pension level).

 Abramovych is in TOP-3 in terms of the number of adopted bills among the party’s deputies.